Racing against a deadly blueprint: Scientists push for vaccine as coronavirus spreads

 "Every time we get an outbreak, there's an outpouring of voices saying we're going to have a vaccine," he said.
 "I wish we had these vaccines, too, but transferring the Grand Canyon to the state of New York is probably more practical at this point."

-And though work on an Ebola vaccine has been in the works for decades, efforts were ramped up after a severe outbreak in West Africa in 2014.
-Still, the first Ebola vaccine was only recently approved by the U.S. Food and Drug Administration in December.
+And even though work on an Ebola vaccine has been in the works for decades, efforts were ramped up after a severe outbreak in West Africa in 2014.
+Still, it wasn't until last month that the U.S. Food and Drug Administration approved the first Ebola vaccine.

 But Glenn said there is still value in investing in vaccine development early on during outbreaks, especially as technologies improve and scientists are able to be more agile with this type of research.